okohll/abdocs/content/docs/security-and-compliance/security-features/exporting.md

 tags:
 - Architect
 ---
-Exporting to spreadsheet is only one way of getting data out of agileBase, but it is the most commonly used amongst everyday users.
+Exporting to spreadsheet is only one way of getting data out of Agilebase, but it is the most commonly used amongst everyday users.
 For less ad-hoc data transfers, such as integrations with third party systems involving incoming and/or outgoing data, the [API]({{<relref "/docs/integrations">}}) can be used.

 ## Allowing exports
 In order for a user to be allowed to export to spreadsheet, a number of critieria have to be matched, to suitably protect your organisation's data.